 Landlord will notify Tenant of its determination of the Fair Market Rent (consistent with the methodology reflected in the paragraph above) and of the Extension Notice Deadline for the applicable Extension Term no earlier than four hundred twenty-five (425) days and no later than three hundred sixty-five (365) days prior to the scheduled expiration date of the Lease Term (“Landlord’s FMR Notice”).
 The Extension Notice Deadline will be extended one day for every day Landlord has failed to provide Landlord’s FMR Notice by the time period set forth herein.
 If Landlord has provided Landlord’s FMR Notice and Tenant disagrees with Landlord’s determination of the Fair Market Rent, Landlord and Tenant will confer for a period of thirty (30) days after the date of Tenant’s receipt of Landlord’s FMR Notice in an attempt to agree on the Fair Market Rent.
 In the event Landlord and Tenant fail to reach an agreement on such rental rate within such thirty (30)-day period, then if Tenant provides its Extension Notice by the later of thirty (30) days after receipt of Landlord’s FMR Notice or the Extension Notice Deadline, the Fair Market Rent that will be used in computing Base Rent for the applicable Extension Term will be determined as follows: within five (5) Business Days after the expiration of the thirty (30)-day period described above, Landlord and Tenant will each select an appraiser with at least ten (10) years’ experience in the market in which the Premises are located.
 The two (2) appraisers will exchange their respective determinations of Fair Market Rent within ten (10) days after their selection, and if the lower appraisal is not less than ninety percent (90%) of the higher appraisal, then the two (2) appraisals will be averaged and the result will be the Fair Market Rent.
-However, if the two (2) appraisers are unable to agree on the Fair Market Rent or the lower appraisal is more than ninety percent (90%) of the higher appraisal, they then will select a similarly qualified third appraiser (the “Neutral Appraiser”).
+However, if the two (2) appraisers are unable to agree on the Fair Market Rent or the lower appraisal is less than ninety percent (90%) of the higher appraisal, they then will select a similarly qualified third appraiser (the “Neutral Appraiser”).
 Within twenty (20) days after selection of the Neutral Appraiser, each of Landlord’s appraiser and Tenant’s appraiser will provide the Neutral Appraiser with their respective determinations of Fair Market Rent that were previously exchanged between the two (2) appraisers, and the Neutral Appraiser will provide his or her determination of Fair Market Rent.
 The Fair Market Rent will be deemed the rate set forth in the appraisal submitted by an appraiser appointed by a party that is closest in dollar amount to the appraisal submitted by the Neutral Appraiser.
 Each party will pay the cost of its own appraiser and the parties will share the cost of the Neutral Appraiser equally.
 If Landlord has not provided Landlord’s FMR Notice by the Extension Notice Deadline, then Tenant may trigger the appraisal procedure described herein by providing notice to Landlord within thirty (30) days following the Extension Notice Deadline, and Fair Market Rent will be determined in accordance with such appraisal procedure.

 Except for the Base Rent as determined above, Tenant’s occupancy of the Premises during the applicable Extension Term will be on the same terms and conditions as are in effect immediately prior to the expiration of the Lease Term; provided that Tenant will have no further options to extend this Lease once all options set forth in this Extension Options, Addendum 2 have been exercised.